-- B.6 Review the National Priorities in the FY 2023 SHSP Notice of Funding Opportunity (NOFO).
-The document is linked in the instructions. - If the project aligns to a National Priority, select the National Priority from the dropdown.
-Then choose the core capability the project aligns to from the drop down.
-The core capability selected in B.6 must match the core capability previously selected in B.2 - If it does not align to a National Priority, select Not Applicable in both drop down menus. - B.6.a Describe how project aligns with National Priority selected in B.6
+- Review the National Priorities in the FY 2024 SHSP Notice of Funding Opportunity (NOFO).
+The document is linked in the instructions. - B.6 Does your project align to a National Priority?
+[YES/NO] - B.6.a If yes, select the National Priority from the drop down. - B.6. b Then choose the core capability the project aligns to from the drop down.
+The core capability selected in B.6.b must align with the core capability previously selected in B.2 - B.6.c Describe how project aligns with National Priority selected in B.6.a